tmparker/uniform_inference_for_value_functions/README.md

 ### Common files

-Everything depends on the file `bound.cpp`, which contains C++ code implementing our methods for the examples.
+Everything depends on the file `bound.cpp`, which contains C++ code implementing the methods for the examples.